 Amazon purchasing Whole Foods no doubt will change how Americans shop for groceries.
 Amazon is widely known for its aggressive price matching strategies and great customer service.

 With Amazon being Whole Foods’ new parent company, it could cause something once thought to be impossible: Whole Foods may be lowering prices A LOT.
 Maybe they’ll lose their famous nickname “Whole Paycheck”?
 This will in turn cause competitors, other grocery chains to do the same.

-It’s also likely that we will see an uptick in the the grocery home-delivery area, which will make it easier and simple for consumers to compare products and prices across the board.
+It’s also likely that we will see an uptick in the the grocery home-delivery area, which will make it easier and simpler for consumers to compare products and prices across the board.
 I know as a busy work at home mom the idea of ordering groceries online at great prices and having it delivered sounds pretty darn appealing!

-“We think price matching and guaranteed good prices will likely be the way Amazon takes Whole Foods’ promotions forward, rather than relying on traditional grocery industry tactics like weekly promotions, print circulars and manufacturer coupons,” added Joe Ewaskiw, a spokesman for coupon sharing website UltimateCoupons.com.
+“We think price matching and guaranteed good prices will likely be the way Amazon takes Whole Foods’ promotions forward, rather than relying on traditional grocery industry tactics like weekly promotions, print circulars and manufacturer coupons,” added Joe Ewaskiw, a spokesman for coupon sharing website UltimateCoupons.com. – quote from CNBC.COM

 Coupon redemption has been on a steady decline since the economy has slowly started to recover from the Recession.
 Overall redemption was down 4% in 2016 from 2015.
 It doesn’t take an expert to see that coupon values have been declining.
 On the flip side, digital coupons are beginning to pick up steam.